Chichester International

-The Chichester Tennis Tournament (Chichester, England) was a women's professional tennis tournament and part of the WTA Tour.
-The tournament was first held in 1970 and the final edition was held in 1980.
+The Chichester International (Chichester, England) was a women's professional tennis tournament and part of the WTA Tour.
+The tournament was first held in 1970, and the final edition was held in 1980.
 It was held in the beginning of June and played on outdoor grass courts as a preparation to the Wimbledon Championships.

 Evonne Goolagong Cawley won the tournament twice, in 1978 and 1979, and was the only multiple winner in the singles event.